 The Pre-Assessment form, that is displayed when starting a PainChek assessment, requires that you indicate the assessment timing.
 Assessment timing is based on the Activity Status of the resident, which can either be 'At Rest' or 'Post Movement':

 - "At Rest" - Use when the person under assessment is resting and is sitting comfortably in a chair or lying down on a bed

-- "Post Movement" - Use immediately after the person is being moved.
-Movement includes the activities of daily living or being transferred or repositioned.
+- “Post Movement" - Use immediately after the person under assessment has moved or has been moved.
+Movement includes activities of daily living or being transferred or repositioned.

 PainChek does not default a choice for you-you must select "At Rest" or "Post Movement" before you can proceed with the assessment.

 Why is it Important to Correctly Set "At Rest" and "Post Movement" in the Pre-Assessment Form

 According to the Australian Pain Society, pain for aged care residents should be assessed both at rest and post movement.

 Rest-based assessments mimic comfort status and establish baseline scores, providing a good clinical picture on a resident’s pain when compared with movement.